Why do wine and chocolate go together?

 White wine and chocolate

-Blanc de Blancs with Lemon Dark Chocolate – this wine has lots of yellow fruit character, floral notes, and wonderful yeasty undertones which pair very well with the fresh citrus flavours of lemon chocolate, and also provide an exquisite contrast to the dark cocoa.
+- Blanc de Blancs with Lemon Drizzle White Chocolate – this wine has lots of yellow fruit character, floral notes, and wonderful yeasty undertones which pair very well with the fresh citrus flavours of lemon chocolate.

 Red wine and chocolate